career decision

 Labour mobility by skill level

 For statistical purposes, jobs are classified by their skill level and content.
-Meaning strictly speaking, there are only two main types, high and low skilled occupations with elementary, intermediate and advanced content and thus there is no such thing as unskilled labour, you cannot perform any task without skill;
+Meaning strictly speaking, there are only two main types, high and low skilled occupations with elementary, intermediate and advanced content and thus there is no such thing as unskilled labour, you cannot perform any task without skills!

 Labour mobility agents